nikcio/Examine/docs/searching.md

 * Label: last, Value: 10
 */

-var firstRangeValue = createdFacetResults.WithFacet("first"); // Gets the IFacetValue for the facet "first"
+var firstRangeValue = createdFacetResults.Facet("first"); // Gets the IFacetValue for the facet "first"